<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

-It’s kind of a marketer’s default to talk to potential customers about all of the new features that their business offers, hoping to persuade them with cool traits and tricks.
+When talking to potential customers, marketers often fall into the trap of listing all of the special features that their product or service offers, hoping to persuade them with cool traits and tricks.

-While features are somewhat appealing to your leads (of course they want to know how your product or service works), they’re far more interested in what following through on what the purchase is going to do for them.
+While features are somewhat appealing to your leads (of course they'll want to know how your product or service works), they’re far more interested in what using that product or service will actually do for them.

-What’s the value in your product?
+What’s the value of your product?
 How is your service going to provide a positive experience for them?
+What goals can they achieve using that product or service?

 What Is a Benefit Statement?

-Basically, it’s a statement that clearly communicates the benefits of a particular product or service.
-Your customers will be able to grasp the true value of your business and purchase based off that, rather than just features.
+Basically, it’s a statement that clearly communicates the benefits of a particular product or service to a prospect.
+Your customers will be able to grasp the true value of your business and purchase based on that statement.

 It’s important to understand that there is a distinct difference between benefits and features.